 The rationale for our first idea to investigate placenta for its potential in regenerative medicine is summarized as two pillars of cell transplantation: one representing stem cell differentiation potential and the other representing lack of rejection.
-Cells derived from the placenta could meet these two features as their early embryological origin could favor the hypothesis of stem-cell potential (Parolini and Soncini, 2006), and the fact that the placenta could pregnancy favors the idea that cells from the placenta could possess some intrinsic, peculiar immunological characteristics.
+Cells derived from the placenta could meet these two features as their early embryological origin could favor the hypothesis of stem-cell potential (Parolini and Soncini, 2006), and the fact that the placenta contributes to the development and growth of a semiallogeneic fetus during pregnancy favors the idea that cells from the placenta could possess some intrinsic, peculiar immunological characteristics.